 anything wrong, please

-Tucson and Surrounding Counties in Arizona U-Pick Farms and Orchards, by county
+Tucson and Surrounding Counties in Arizona U-Pick Farms and Orchards in 2018, by county

 Click on the resources drop-down above, if you need a county map

 apples, pears, peaches, beans, peas, crowder peas, black eyed peas, 4